Accessing YSJ Connect - Jobs and Opportunities, useful links

 For help with your CV, job application and advice on interview

-skills, make an appointment with the Career Development Team or
+skills, make an appointment with the Careers and Employability Team

 For information and advice on CVs, making applications and